 Miami is a city where nothing ever slows down.
 Speedboats, sports cars, and 24-hour clubs are the norm.
 Motorcycles are another example of recreational vehicles that add to the fast-paced atmosphere of Miami.
 However, if you have the misfortune of getting into a motorcycle accident, your life can slow down pretty quickly.

 Step 1: Seek Medical Attention

 Motorcycle accidents cause more significant injuries than other types of motor vehicle crashes.
-If you’ve been injured as the result of a motorcycle accident, it is important to seek medical attention as soon as possible.
-While riders are often rushed from the scene of the crash by ambulance to the nearest emergency room, it is quite common for motorcycle riders to remain on scene and decline emergency transportation as their adrenaline masks the seriousness of their injuries.
+If you’ve been injured in a motorcycle accident, seeking medical attention as soon as possible is important.
+While riders are often rushed from the crash scene by ambulance to the nearest emergency room, it is common for some motorcycle riders to remain on scene and decline emergency transportation as their adrenaline masks the seriousness of their injuries.
 These riders will often start to feel their injuries within hours of the accident, and it only gets worse from there.